JoaoMiguelCosta/JoaoMiguelCosta/readme.md

 ### WAG Training Camp Sunlive

-A published website developed to promote the WAG Training Camp organised by Sunlive.
+A website developed and published to present and promote the WAG Training Camp.

 [View source code](https://github.com/JoaoMiguelCosta/wag-training-camp-sunlive)
 ·